The-Marcy-Lab-School/swe-assessment-5/README.md

 ### Before you start

+After cloning down the repo, run `npm i` to install dependencies.

 Before you are 3 sections:

-* Factory Functions
+* Section 0: Factory Functions
-* Has Many / Belongs To
+* Section 1: Has Many / Belongs To
-* Inheritance & Polymorphism
+* Section 2: Inheritance & Polymorphism

-It's recommended that before you do anything, take a deep breath and let that useless adrenaline run out of you.
-Seriously, do that. **Do it.**

-Ok, now that you're chill(er), it's time to start thinking about the assessment.
-It's always recommended that you **scan over the entire thing before starting** to code.
-This will let you see where you might run into big roadblocks or have speed boosts.
-This will help you plan your time more effectively.
+Each section has a file in the `src/` directory and an associated test file in the `tests/` directory.

+As you work on a section, you should also open up the corresponding `tests/*.spec.js` file.

-### That's a lot of tests
+### Running tests effectively

-You're about to see a lot of tests.
-Do not panic.
-You got this!

-Test files are often a few hundred lines due to their repetitive nature.
-Sure the *file* is 200 lines long, but each isolated test is only a 2-10 lines long.
-Just like you've seen *a million* times now.
+> Did you run `npm i` yet?

 A test will pass if the `expect()` statements inside are all successful.
 When reading a test, ask yourself
 * What inputs is the test providing to my function?
 * What is the expected output of my function?
 * Are there any expected side effects?

-How do you rock an assessment?
-One test at a time.
-Work small, test often, keep moving forward.

-### Running tests effectively

-> Did you run `npm i` yet?

-The prompts are super lightweight because you *need* to be reading the tests.
 We recommend using `npm run test:w`.
 This will activate jest's "watch" mode, which automatically re-runs the tests on every file save.

 Remember, while in watch mode if you hit `w`, a menu of options opens.
 These options allow you to focus on only running certain test or certain test files.